Follow this link for a curated compendium of MARY A. WHALEN stories

 The tanker MARY A. WHALEN was launched in 1938.
 She is 172’ long.

 She was originally called the S.T.
 KIDDOO, for Solomon Thomas Kiddoo, the Vice President and Treasurer of Fairbanks Morse.
+Bushey's distributed Fairbanks engines, and it is reasonable to assume that naming the tanker KIDDOO was a way to flatter an important business contact.
 The tanker has a Fairbanks Morse engine (37E12 direct reversing).
-Bushey's distributed Fairbanks engines.
-She moved gasoline from 1938-1968 during her years as the S.T.
+She moved highly explosive gasoline and kerosene from 1938-1968 during her years as the S.T.
 KIDDOO.

-In 1958, she was converted to move heavier fuel products and rechristened, MARY A. WHALEN.
+In 1962, she was converted to move heavier, less explosive fuel products and rechristened, MARY A. WHALEN.
 At that point, Alf Dyrland became one of her captains and worked on the MARY for twenty years.
 His family has donated to us an extensive collection of Captain Alf's documents, photos, and objects pertaining to the MARY.

 She also covered a lot of the New York City metropolitan region doing various kinds of work.
 She did "creek work," harbor slang for working little waterways like the Gowanus Canal and Newtown Creek where she delivered home heating oil.
 She also fueled ships, "bunkering" them at dock and at anchor.

-Her voyages became shorter as Americans consumed more fuel and her size became too small to merit sending her very far.
-She went out of service in 1994 after her engine crankshaft was damaged.
+Her voyages became shorter as Americans consumed more fuel, and her size became too small to merit sending her very far.
+Her engine crankshaft was damaged in 1993, and she was towed around as a barge for a few months before going out of service in 1994.

-September 2006, she became the base of operations for PortSide NewYork.
+September 2006, in very tired condition, she became the base of operations for PortSide NewYork.
 In January-February 2007, she underwent hull repairs and maintenance for the first time in 16 years.
-PortSide's offices moved aboard in July 2007.Ship plans
+PortSide's offices moved aboard in July 2007, and we have been restoring the interior while using it, a challenging state of affairs!Ship plans/blueprints

 Mathis 124-135-1 -- Hull 124 Tonnage offsets (5.3 MB)